openharmony/docs/en/application-dev/reference/apis/js-apis-file-backup.md

 ## SessionRestore

-Provides a restoration process object to support the data restoration process of applications.
+Provides an object to support the data restoration process of applications.
 Before using the APIs of this class, you need to create a **SessionRestore** instance.

 ### constructor